Is it time to change your life’s direction for a personal or professional reason? If so, find out how to sell your gift

 - Accounting.
 Your financials are to be in a well-structured system.

 - Systems.
-The way you operate is to be explained in written form.
+Explain the way you operate in a written form.

 - Clients.
 Records showing who buys from you is crucial to maintain.

 - Marketing.
-Every way you reach the public must be documented.
+Document every way you reach the public.

-These five areas are a quick look at what buyers and investors want to see when considering purchasing your business.
+These five areas are a quick look at what buyers and investors want to see when considering buying your business.
 There is a lot more, and if you don’t start your enterprise with the end in mind, it will be difficult to organize your business later on.

 Plan to win

 Maybe selling isn’t in your sights because you make gift baskets as a hobby.
 That’s understandable.
 However, if you consistently earn at least five figures every year (it has to be the right five figures), there is potential for a decent buyout.
 Are you set up for such an offer?

 Designers who turn to me for advice each month, an option that’s open to you as well, operate their gift basket businesses like well-oiled machines.
 When they arrive each day in the studio, they know what to do first and how to proceed.
 There is no time for games or wondering where sales come from.

 Everything is in order to ensure that marketing equals orders and referrals.
 That’s a valuable system to make potential buyers drool with interest, and when the sale is done, you can start another business, stay on board after the sale to manage the operation (if that’s part of the deal), or consult with entrepreneurs who are considering the same type of business sale you completed.